MITPAcademy/files.mitpa.tech/README.md

 ## 🤝 Contributing

-We welcome your contributions to improve this server and make SE access even better for MITPA members!
+We welcome your contributions to improve this server and make SE access even better for PRACTA members!

 - Fork the repo
 - Create a branch (`fix/se-listing`, `feat/download-logging`, etc.)